passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 not matter once the loop reset, even though she knew {{Refe}} had very little chance to wake up and tell her about what had happened before the next restart.
 Even though 'medical' was in the temple, and that was where {{Ben}} was, too.

+{{Sylla}} briefly considered hauling {{Refe}} on her shoulders before resorting to the Force to float her classmate along.
+Not only would that be faster an probably less tiring, although prolonged use of the Force took its toll just like anything else, but it would also be more healthy for {{Refe}}: the less movement and pulling and pushing in odd ways, the better.
+Almost like a stretcher, only... without the stretcher.

+_Just don't drop her,_ her inner voice piped up. _So you might want to not run into darksiders, inquisitive colleagues, murderous bastards...
+Easy peasy, right?_

+And surprisingly, it was.

+Despite her misgivings, {{Sylla}} encountered no-one between {{Refe}}'s hut and the Temple.
+Not even a thunderous Master {{Skywalker}}, who was still under his pile of rocks, unless he'd managed to get out from it all without disturbing the whole mess.
+She felt guilty about leaving him there, but he was safer there, or at least the iteration was safer without his intervention.
+She needed information, and she wouldn't get it if he went saber blazing into the fray.

+The med-bay was technically called the Healing Halls, after the old Temples, but it was really just a capital ship's med-bay that had been dismantled and re-assembled inside a set of rooms.
+Occasionally someone opened something, a cupboard, a storebox, anything... and {{Jakku}}'s sand poured out, getting everywhere.

+{{Sylla}} floated the unconscious {{el.people}} to the nearest bed, then went to close the door before waking up M5-D5, their med droid.
+Predictably, the droid's voice module activated loudly before she instructed it to quiet down and pointed out the possibly injured and most certainly completely out of it patient just lying there.

+"What have you young ladies done again?" and the {{tw.people}} winced at the disapproval in the droid's mannerisms.

+"Nothing!
+Nothing.
+I just— found her like that?" she defended herself.

+Deefive rotated its head towards her doubtfully before blithely getting back to its scan and fussing and mumbling in binary. {{Sylla}} considered herself lucky to have escaped its attention, and tiptoed out of the room.
+Now that she was here in the Temple, she may as well go see what {{Ben}} was doing.

+Out in the main hall, she could hear echoes of voices, perhaps even shouts or at the very least, an argument breaking out. {{Ben}} wasn't alone, then?
+Apart from {{Skywalker}}, probably still under debris, the only remaining people unaccounted for were the two who lived after {{Refe}}, whom she hadn't visited yet.

+She kept her footfalls quiet, but hurried in the direction of the noise.
+She recognised the voices now: they did indeed belong to her three classmates:
+{{Ben}} and {{Devasha}} and {{Treyude}}, but she couldn't tell any word out from the mixed up echoes.
+They came from the sparring room.
+She stopped when the entrance became visible, pricking up her {{tw.ear.f}}s in an attempt to listen in without exposing herself.
+She could distinguish a few words: dark, master, boy.
+It wasn't enough, so she approached the doorway, sticking to the wall as much as possible.

+Quickly peeking around the reveal, she saw that none were directly facing the entrance (_Sloppy.
+What would {{LSTekka}} say?_) and positioned herself to observe better.
+The body language of {{Treyude}} was outwardly aggressive but she recognised {{Ben}}'s coiled nervosity. {{Devasha}} was slightly off to the side, and while she was clearly interested by the discussion, appeared calmer, or more detached.

+{{Sylla}} had been watching for a few minutes, trying to decide whether to make herself known, or to go back to {{Refe}}, when {{Treyude}} stepped back half a step, threw his head back and made a disparaging wave of his hand. {{Ben}}
+snapped something and made towards his lightsaber: that pushed the other two to jump out, weapons blazing.

+"Oy!" {{Sylla}} called, waving a blaster.
+She needed to stop this before it went too far.

+Unfortunately, she mistimed her shout, and to her dismay the only person she already knew could not die without resetting the loop failed to duck.

+---

+She woke up frustrated and angry at herself, at {{Ben}}, at {{Devasha}} and
+{{Treyuda}}.
+Outside her door a boy tripped in the dark, and she didn't care.
+Sighing, she sat up, pondering what she should do this time.